jamessouth/VueStyleGuideLinter/README.md

 ![node](https://img.shields.io/node/v/vue-style-lint.svg?logo=Node.js)
 ![](https://img.shields.io/badge/awesome-yes-brightgreen.svg)

+NOTE:  I missed, prior to developing and publishing this package, that Vue had released an [ESLint plugin](https://eslint.vuejs.org/) that does the same thing.
+The Style Guide still has no link to the plugin; see [this issue](https://github.com/vuejs/vuejs.org/issues/1463#issuecomment-468433362).
+While it was a learning opportunity, I don't think there's any reason to continue working on this project.

 A cli style-linter for Vue using the rules and recommendations in the [Vue Style Guide](https://vuejs.org/v2/style-guide/).
 Right now it only checks the order of a component's options as outlined in `Priority C Rules: Recommended - Component/instance options order`.
 Each file must be a [single-file component](https://vuejs.org/v2/guide/single-file-components.html) and the element order must be `<template>` - `<script>` - `<style>`.
 If a component has no template of its own, `<script>` - `<style>` will also work.

 ## Install